Travel Policies and Regulations

 Use of Telephone with Computer Hook-ups

 Employees traveling on official state business needing to transmit data via their computers should use the most efficient manner available; including services available through the State’s Information Technology Services (ITS) access.

 Employee's Duty Station

 "Duty station" is defined as the headquarters or job location at which the employee spends the majority of his or her working hours [G.S.
 138-6(a)(1)].
 For an employee in travel status, the duty station should be the point where traveling begins the majority of the time (home or office).
-The designation of an employee's home as the duty station by a department head requires prior approval by the Services Officer.
+The designation of an employee's home as the duty station by a department head requires prior approval by the Controller.